alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/checklist.md

 - [ ] Attend HR induction
 - [ ] Attend IT induction
 - [ ] Meet with line manager
-- [ ] Shadow meetings: https://hackmd.io/nnsWP4i_SiiwlT4meOeq6g (if you don't have access, ask someone in charge of [onboarding](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#documents))
+- [ ] [Shadow meetings](https://hackmd.io/nnsWP4i_SiiwlT4meOeq6g) (if you don't have access to the HackMD, ask someone in charge of [onboarding](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#documents))
 - [ ] Join in for welcome coffee(s)

 ## HR tasks